omarreis/ISAPIGate/README.md

 ## Description

 This Delphi ISAPI implements a http/https gateway.
-It fetches files from remote web server(s) ( on a different host or on same host but different port ) and returns to the client.
+It fetches files from remote web server(s) ( on a different host or on same host but a different port ) and returns to the client.

 ISAPI is a Microsoft specification for IIS webserver applications.